naved001/obmd/README.md

 running:

     ./console-service -gen-token

+The OBMd web protocol can be "http" or "https".
+If https is chosen, the "TLSCert" and "TLSKey" fields must be filled in.

 By default, the server looks for the config file at `./config.json`, but the `-config` command line option can be used to override this.